Stamp Duty in Victoria

 Stamp duty is only applied in relation to certain kinds of property, known as dutiable property.
 This includes certain interests in land and certain kinds of leases.
 It also includes shares and units, but any transfers of shares or units are no longer dutiable transactions in Victoria.
 If you are included in a will as a beneficiary, and under that will you have an interest in any of the above kinds of property (including shares or units), that interest is also dutiable property.

 Similar to New South Wales, stamp duty is usually payable by the person acquiring the dutiable property.
 It must be paid within 30 days after the liability to pay duty arises; this period is significantly shorter than some other jurisdictions, which give you 3 months to pay stamp duty.
 This is important, because if you fail to pay stamp duty within the 30 day period provided, you may be required to pay a penalty or interest for late payment.
 The liability for duty arises when the dutiable transaction occurs.
-To pay the stamp duty, you will generally need to lodge the written document which gave effect to the dutiable transaction with the State Revenue Office, and possibly a separate form.
+To pay the stamp duty, you will generally need to lodge the written document that gave effect to the dutiable transaction with the State Revenue Office, and possibly a separate form.
 Separate forms are also generally required for dutiable transactions that were made orally.
-The forms can be found on the State Revenue Offices’ website.

 The amount of duty payable on a dutiable transaction depends on the dutiable value of the property that is sold.
 The dutiable value of the property is equal to the greater of the amount that is paid for the property, and the market value of the property free from encumbrances.
 Different rates of duty then apply depending on the dutiable value.
 For example, if the dutiable value is greater than $960,000, the amount of duty is 5.5% of the dutiable value.
 The amount of duty then decreases as the dutiable value decreases.
 As an example, for transactions where the dutiable value is $25,000 or less, the amount of duty is 1.4% of the dutiable value.